ucsd-cse151a-ss25/ucsd-cse151a-ss25.github.io/src/index.md

 ## Schedule

-The schedule below outlines topics, due dates, and links to assignments.
+The schedule using the left side navigation bar outlines topics, due dates, and links to assignments.
 The schedule of lecture topics might change slightly, but I post a general plan so you can know roughly where we are headed.
+If you do not see the weeks listed on the left, click the hamburger icon in the top left to reveal it.

 ## Syllabus